Das ist gut wein!

 This is a Chianti best paired with an episode of Derek, while laughing out loud with your mother at Gervais’ brilliant screen writing and acting.

-Popping Poppies
+Poppies Popping.

 A short-lived, most fascinating flower.
 My grandmother’s favorite.
 Continue reading Popping Poppies